 Some residents are already leaving some parts of their lawn to grow long and have small ‘meadow-lets’ with wildflowers in their gardens.
 SCC isn’t responsible for all verges and many residents are already reducing the frequency of mowing on the verges outside their houses and planting with spring bulbs and letting them grow throughout the summer, all that’s needed is a blue heart sign to tell everyone.
 I think we have all appreciated the beauty of our roadsides and countryside during this lockdown spring.

 We would love all residents to get on board with us - our aim is to make Fetcham a fabulous blooming ‘wild’ village to live in for humans and wildlife.
-We have lots of advice, please do contact us to find out how you can help and to discuss your road verges, email email@example.com.
+We have lots of advice, please do contact us to find out how you can help and to discuss your road verges, and to buy a blue heart sign direct from us, please email firstname.lastname@example.org.
 We look forward to hearing from you and look out for blue hearts!

 Scroll down this page for some of that advice about how to: Make-Your-Own Blue Hearts, find an Existing Maker of Blue Hearts , and Where (and where not) to Place your Blue Hearts.
 There is also our gallery of Fetcham Blue Hearts pictures.